ArkThis/AHA_ObjectWorld/raw/plans/AHA-P9-Collision_Friendly_Identifiers-Intro.md

   * To select: merge?
   * Or prefer yours/theirs/other?
+  * And: this includes relationships/links to other meta/data.
-  * Policy rule (=preference) config option to store that selection
+  * Policy rule (=preference) setup option to store and configure that selection.

 In case the meta/data content(s) differ "too much" (beyond a configurable, sane-default threshold) - the user may optionally be altered and asked for their opinion.
+So if some things that really refer to something completely different (eg 2 different bands - not even sharing the same metadata "title", etc.).

 **Exactly the same we already do with version control conflict handling.**